spectrocloud/librarium/content/docs/04-clusters/02-data-center/02-openstack.md

 2. Invoke the **Delete** action on the PCG instance you are deleting.

-3. The system performs a validation to ensure that there are no running tenant clusters associated with the PCG instance being deleted.
-If such instances are found, the system presents an error.
-Delete relevant running tenant clusters and retry the deletion of the PCG.
+3. The system verifies there are no running tenant clusters associated with the PCG instance you are deleting.
+If any instances are found, the system will display an error.
+Delete any running tenant clusters and retry deleting the PCG.

 4. Delete the PCG.